For Authors

 Manuscript format and writing style

-Please submit all papers in Word format.
-The referencing style we use is APA (7th ed).
-Use APA style in both your reference list and in the text.
+Use APA (7th ed) in both your reference list and the text.
 Do not use footnotes for referencing.

 We currently accept only English papers.

 Do not submit papers that present bulleted lists or summaries.
-Use lists sparingly and only where needed; generally, write in full sentences and paragraphs.
-Avoid unnecessary repetition.
+Write in full sentences and paragraphs.

-The sections of your paper should generally follow the standard structure for academic works, namely an introduction followed by the methodology, then the findings and discussion, and finally a conclusion.
-However, we encourage the use of non-standardised or more descriptive headings.
-Continue to follow the underlying structure.
+The sections of your paper should generally follow the standard structure for academic work, namely introduction followed by methodology, then findings and discussion, and finally the conclusion.

-Check that all your major and minor headings follow a logical hierarchy and sequence.
-These are crucial signposts for the reader and reflect your ability to structure your argument clearly.
-Copy editing can be badly delayed when headings are all over the place and disjointed.
+Check that your major and minor headings follow a logical hierarchy and sequence.
+These are crucial signposts for the reader and reflect your ability to structure your paper clearly.

 Anonymisation